rk-izak/DATA72000-IBE/models/README.md

 - **`4.
 Check for Hallucinations`**: LLM checks if answer is based purely on documents provided, or if some parts were hallucinated.
 If hallucination was noticed, the model generates another answer, otherwise the process continues.
 - **`5.
 Check for Usefulness`**: LLM checks if the generated answer is useful regarding the questions asked.
 If it's useful, the model produces its final output (evidence and their IDs); if not, the model transform the question and starts anew.

 It is worth noting that the `TRANSFORM QUESTION` can technically occur infinitely, however, for the purposes of this project, the limit was set at `1 Transformation per Question`.
 After that step if the model cannot generate reasonable output, nothing is returned.
 Similarly, any method of `Document Retrieval` could be implemented, but here it was decided that simplest `Top K (=5) relevant` was good enough.
+Moreover, all LLMs used within had their `temperature to 0` for reproducibility.

 Again, for more information please refer to the main `report.pdf`, the original `Self-RAG` paper, or the `rag.py` source file.